PDF download Download Article

 1. If a friend calls you “twin,” that may mean they feel a strong connection to you.
 They may even feel that you're their best friend.
 Some sources claim that your “twin” is your “ride or die” friend.
 This means you trust each other deeply and are always available to have fun with or support each other in times of need.

-2. They might also say, “We're twinning!”
+2. Faraz says that “when people say they’re ‘twinning,’ [it] means to be matching with someone.”[6]
 In this context, they're saying it simply because you're wearing matching clothes in the same way that many real twins do.

 • On social media, you might see the phrase “twinning” accompanied by the twin emoji: 👯